 The Hong Kong Company Ordinance prohibits the sole director and sole shareholder from being a company secretary.
 Those three positions must be occupied by distinct entities.
-In a sole proprietorship, the director and shareholder can be held by one person.
+In a sole proprietorship, one person can hold the roles of director and shareholder.
 A shareholder and a director must be a natural person from any residency while a company secretary must be a resident of Hong Kong if the choice is a natural person.
 But if the choice is a corporate body, the branch or registered office must be incorporated within the jurisdictions of Hong Kong.
 A company secretary must be academically qualified and familiar with the company laws and regulations.

 Roles of a Company Director